Celtech/ACME/README.md

 - A linux VM with docker installed on it and ports `80/tcp`, `443/tcp`, `9022/tcp` exposed to the outside world

+**Note: These ports may be different if you adjusted the configuration**

 This project will not be something you can run locally on Docker for Mac for a true end-to-end test, you will need linux based server that can properly expose ports to the outside world.